shadeyg56/nixos-config/README.md

 5. Edit `configuration.nix` if you want to change your username or other settings
 6. Run `nixos-install --flake .#nixos`
 7. Reboot and enjoy!

+## Cachix
+Builds are made after every commit using a GitHub action and uploaded to [Cachix](https://www.cachix.org/).

+When building the config, Nix will check to see if the derivations are in the cache and will just copy them instead of rebuilding.
+This saves significant time when building or updating on a system